EDSA station (LRT): Expansion

 In 2019, EDSA station underwent expansion works to widen its capacity, from 70 m2 to 400 m2 as the station caters more than 52,000 passengers daily.
 It began on June 26.
-Initially expected to be finished in 2022, the upgrade was finished earlier than expected in anticipation for the Cavite Extension Project on October 21, 2019.
+Initially expected to be finished in 2022, the upgrade was finished earlier than expected on October 21, 2019, in anticipation for the Cavite Extension Project.
 The project consists of the expansion of the structure through the third floor of the adjacent Liana's Supermarket & Department Store and constructing a bridge to connect nearby areas.

 The expansion also features a new roofing system, a widened floor area by dismantling the old ticket booths, an increased floor-to-ceiling height in other areas of the station, and the construction of a new fire exit for the southeast leg of the station.
 The expansion also features new comfort rooms, a wheelchair ramp, LED lighting setups, interior paint jobs, and floor finishes.

 Nearby landmarks

 The station is connected to Metro Point Mall, which also provides access to the Taft Avenue station of MRT Line 3.
 Saver's Square, Winston Lodge, and a branch of Hotel Sogo are also found near the station.
+It is also accessible via the adjacent Pilapil Street.